 The operating surplus ratio measures the extent to which revenue raised (i.e. excluding capital grants and contributions) covers operational expenses.
-As at 30 June 2021, Council's Operating Surplus Ratio was a positive 1.85%.
+As at 30 June 2022, Council's Operating Surplus Ratio was a negative (1.71%) and within its target range, as Council's 5-year average operating ratio is 1.6 per cent.

-Under the present assumptions used in the long-term plan, Council will yield breakeven results for the next ten-year's Long-Term financial range to 2031.
-Council will also continue with service level reviews to ensure that operational expenses are going to be sustainable in the longer term.
+The ten-year Long-Term financial range to 2032 is depicted below.
+Council will continue with service level reviews to ensure that operational expenses are going to be sustainable in the longer term.